-5.2 The Diversity of Socialism
+5.2 The Currents of Socialism

-From this common basis, the currents claiming to be socialist have many differences.
-Three historical divisions can be observed: the first was between idealistic (or "utopian") and rationalist (or "scientific") currents, the second between anti-statist and statist currents, the third between revolutionary and reformist currents.
-To illustrate these divisions, this section will describe the four main historical variants or currents that have dominated the debates: utopian socialism, libertarian socialism, communism and social democracy.
+The currents of socialism share the same values, but they diverge about the model of society and the strategy to achieve socialism.
+Three historical divisions can be observed: the first between idealistic (or "utopian") and rationalist (or "scientific") currents, the second between anti-statist (libertarian) and statist (communist) currents, the third between revolutionary (Marxist) and reformist (social democracy) currents.
+To illustrate these divisions, this section will describe the four main historic currents: utopian socialism, libertarian socialism, communism, and social democracy.